deltachat/deltachat-pages/en/spec.md

 The `Chat-Version` header MAY be used to detect if a messages comes from a compatible messenger.

-The subject MUST NOT be used to detect compatible messengers, groups or whatever.
-Messenger MAY prefix the subject to the text.
+The `Subject` header MUST NOT be used to detect compatible messengers, groups or whatever.

+Messenger SHOULD show the `Subject` if the message comes from a normal MUA together with the email-body.
-The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cutted from the text.
+The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cutted.

+Attachments SHOULD be shown where possible.
+If an attachment cannot be shown, a non-distracting warning SHOULD be printed.

+Incoming messages from compatible messengers SHOULD be moved to the folder `Chats`.

 # Groups

 Groups are chats with usually more than one recipient, each defined by an email-address.
-The sender plus the recipients of a group are the group members.
+The sender plus the recipients are the group members.

 To allow different groups with the same members, groups are identified by a group-id.
 The group-id MUST be created only from the characters 0-9, A-Z and a-z.